-All of the requests above happen reasonably no longer after the OptinMonster script initialization; and depending on a lot of factors, they could happen even before your page is fully loaded yet.
+These requests happen soon after the OptinMonster script is initialized and, depending on various factors, could happen even before your page is fully loaded.

 The campaign display routine will also trigger some requests.
 So if you have a campaign being displayed early during the page load, you should also pay attention to the requests that get triggered in this phase.

-The first request you should expect is one for the data for the campaign view that will get displayed first (Yes/No view or the Optin view).
-The request URL will look like this:
+The first request will be for data of the campaign view that will be displayed first (Yes/No view or the Optin view).
+The request will look like this:

 The response will contain the HTML markup and CSS styles for that view.
 The larger or more complex your view is, the larger the response size will be.

-If your campaign view has images, then you should also expect one request per image present in the campaign view’s HTML markup.
+If your campaign view has images, then you should see one request per image present in the campaign view’s HTML markup.

 Only after these requests have finished will the campaign be displayed on the screen.
 If many requests happen, that can result in a delay between the Display Rules passing and the actual display of the campaign.